 How long will I be there?

 Everyone’s needs vary.
 Our inpatient program is designed to stabilize any crisis that led to admission and improve overall functioning as quickly as possible.
-We are not a “long-term” facility and generally, our patients stay about 2 weeks – some more, some less.
+We are not a “long-term” facility and, generally, our patients stay about two weeks – some more, some less.

 What happens when I am discharged?